rkemery-msft/pcap-ai-analyzer/docs/SANITIZATION_TEST_REPORT.md

 ## Test Conclusion

-**Overall Assessment:** ✅ PRODUCTION READY with documented limitations
+**Overall Assessment:** ✅ SUITABLE FOR NON-PRODUCTION TESTING with documented limitations

-The sanitization tool performs as designed for common use cases.
+The sanitization tool performs as designed for common use cases in testing and development environments.
 The identified limitations are inherent to packet capture analysis and are adequately documented.
-Users should follow best practices and review output before external sharing.
+Users should follow best practices and review output before any sharing.

-**Recommendation:** Proceed with production use with proper user guidance and disclaimers.
+**Recommendation:** Suitable for development, testing, and internal troubleshooting with proper user guidance, disclaimers, and manual review.
+Not recommended for production deployment without additional security validation and organizational approval.

 ---